 "Claims" means all claims or actions, threatened or filed and whether groundless, false or fraudulent, that directly or indirectly relate to the subject matters of the indemnity, and the resulting losses, damages, expenses, attorneys' fees and court costs, including injury, death and damage to real and personal property, whether incurred by settlement or otherwise, and whether such are threatened or filed prior to or after the termination hereof.

+"Collection Facilities" shall mean those compressors, lines and facilities and appurtenances thereto, cathodic protection equipment and such easements and other rights in land that are to be used by Owner or, Owner's designee to collect and move the coal bed methane gas from the wellhead(s) to the inlet flange of the Receipt Point or any Excess Gas to any third party receipt point.

 "Day" shall mean a period of time beginning and ending at 9:00 a.m.
 Central Time.

 "Delivery Point(s)" shall mean the point(s) described in Exhibit D.

-"Thermally Equivalent Quantities" shall mean the volume of gas delivered hereunder for Owner's account to the Delivery Point(s) which shall equal the thermal equivalent in MMBtu of the volume of gas received by Gatherer at the Receipt Point(s) hereunder during a given period of time less compressor fuel, dehydrator fuel, and loss and shrinkage of gas required for delivery of gas to the Delivery Point(s) hereunder during the same period of time.
+"Excess Gas" shall mean the Owner's Daily Deliverability of Gas which exceeds the Maximum Daily Quantity.

 "Fort Union Gathering Header" shall mean the Fort Union Gas Gathering, L.L.C. gathering header located in Campbell and Converse Counties, Wyoming.